tidy street general store brighton ellie and co blog shopping guide

 new fabric fair brighton gardner street

-13. New Fabric Fair (Gardner Street, North Laine).
-This feast for the eyesis my favourite place to buy fabric if I’m in a sewing mood which I am occasionally.
+11. New Fabric Fair (Gardner Street, North Laine).
+This feast for the eyes is my favourite place to buy fabric if I’m in a sewing mood which I am occasionally.
 It’s been open for over 80 years (!!!) and for the past 40 years by Monty and Shashi who took over in the 1980s.
-Inside, it’s organised chaos with shelves bursting with fabric from all over the world, that spills onto the pavement outside.
-There’s also a mesmerising collection of haberdashery including buttons, zips and all sorts of other useful bits and pieces.

 rainbow organic chocolates brighton open market